 150th Anniversary of the Salem Eldorado Methodist Church

-Former members, friends and neighbors were invited to join the members of Salem Eldorado Methodist Church in celebrating the church's 150th anniversary Sunday, May 15, 2005.
+We are inviting all former members, friends and neighbors to join the members of Salem Eldorado Methodist Church in celebrating our150th anniversary Sunday, May 15, 2005.
 Come in an old fashioned costume if you want.

 8:35AM: Arrival of circuit rider (traveling minister) on horseback